Garry Schofield: Sydney

 Moving to Sydney, Schofield spent the 1985, 1986 and 1987 NSWRL seasons with the Balmain Tigers club and gained the rare distinction for a British footballer of becoming the season's top try-scorer in 1986 (he crossed for 13 tries to finish equal with Manly-Warringah's Phil Blake).
 A year earlier, the Balmain Tigers won the National Panasonic Cup – Schofield's only major winner's medal at club level (not including the 1988 Yorkshire County Cup which he won at Leeds).

 In his three seasons with Balmain, he scored 28 tries, nine goals and four drop-goals in just 45 appearances.
+He scored a try on his full debut against Parramatta Eels after he took an interception from his former Hull FC teammate, Peter Sterling.

 He did not play in the 1988 Winfield Cup as he was touring with the Lions, but returned in 1989 to play for lowly Western Suburbs Magpies.
 Ellery Hanley, Schofield's international teammate who had led Balmain to the 1988 NSWRL Grand Final, recommended him to the club.
 Schofield scored five tries in eight starts for the club.

 In 2012, Schofield and Hanley were inducted into the Wests Tigers Hall of Fame.

 Leeds

-Schofield moved from Hull to his home town club Leeds (Heritage No. 1183) in 1987 for what then was a world record fee of £155,000.
+Schofield moved from Hull to his home town club Leeds in 1987 for what then was a world record fee of £155,000.
 In 1988 Schofield was named the costliest player in world rugby league.